Sand77x/lbyarch-mp/README.md

 ## Installation

-Download of clone this project into a directory of your choice
+Download or clone this project into a directory of your choice.

 ## Running